niceyeti/tutornetes/clusters/base_cluster/go_webhook_example/readme.md

 using simple http interfaces.
 This means little if any tooling is required to build up complicated cluster logic, service meshes, and so forth.

+TODO:
+* document each programmer use-case and task for mutation:
+    * mutating an object
+    * rejecting an object (in the mutator, not validation hook)

+# Deployment

+1) Build (ensure the image name matches in manifests):
+* docker build . -t 127.0.0.1:5000/simple-webhook
+* docker push 127.0.0.1:5000/simple-webhook

+2) Deploy to cluster:
+* kubectl apply -f dev/manifests/stack.yaml

 # References

 * Kubernetes Best Practices, 2020, Chapter 15